This is the official website of singer-songwriter Daria Kulesh. Her Russian and Ingush roots are

 Daria's debut solo album Eternal Child was launched on 31 January 2015 at The Old Town Hall theatre in Hemel Hempstead.
 Watch video

 Runner Up, FolkWords' Best Album from a Female Artist (2015)

 Runner Up, Favourite New Artist of 2015, Laurel Canyon Music

 'Best of 2015' playlists on Brian Player's Acoustic Cafe, Strange Brew (Cuillin FM), Acoustic Routes (Dapper FM), Roots & Shoots with Roger Pettit on Felixstowe Radio

 Most Requested Album of the Month, February 2015, The DRSB Show

 Album of the Week on Blues and Roots Radio, Fatea Magazine's Along the Tracks, Marlow FM, Brian Player's Acoustic Cafe, Sunday Girl (Siren 107.3FM)

 The album is on iTunes, Amazon, Spotify, etc. from 31 January 2015.
-You can order a physical copy or a digital download, as well as unique merchandise, via the link below:
+You can order a physical copy, as well as unique merchandise, via Folkstock Records' Bandcamp.

-Butterflies is an original song from Daria Kulesh's debut solo album, Eternal Child.
-It has been released as a charity single for DEBRA, the national charity that supports individuals and families living with Epidermolysis Bullosa (EB), a rare condition that makes skin as fragile as a butterfly's wing.
+Butterflies - a song from Daria Kulesh's debut solo album Eternal Child - is a charity single for DEBRA, the national charity that supports individuals and families living with Epidermolysis Bullosa (EB), a rare condition that makes skin as fragile as a butterfly's wing.
 The single is available on iTunes, Amazon, Spotify, etc. The track was produced by Lauren Deakin-Davies and is backed by Folkstock Arts Foundation.
-On May 24, Daria played the song live at Harpenden Public Halls in a support slot to the legendary fiddler Dave Swarbrick.
+Daria launched the song on May 24 2014 at Harpenden Public Halls, in a support slot to the folk legend Dave Swarbrick, sadly missed.